 Georgia requires a thorough, yet painless application process be fulfilled to become a licensed general contractor.
 General contractors are required to be licensed by the state of Georgia when doing work amounting over $2,500.
-To become licensed, it is mandatory that you meet educational expectations, exam requirements, provide additional documents such as general liability insurance, and pay all associated fees for several licenses that fall under general contractor work offered through the Georgia State Licensing Board for Residential and General Contractors.
+To become licensed, it is mandatory that you meet educational expectations, exam requirements, provide additional documents such as general liability insurance, and pay all associated fees and insurance premiums for several licenses that fall under general contractor work offered through the Georgia State Licensing Board for Residential and General Contractors.

 In addition, if you plan on operating a contracting business, you will need to register and meet tax obligations for your new business before operating.
 An examination of what license you need to apply for, the application process, proof of education, and additional documents and requirements can make the procedure of becoming a licensed general contractor in Georgia go off without a hitch.